A list of resources commonly used by researchers for guidance for research during the COVID-19 pandemic:

 - SOP: Study-Specific COVID-19 Risk Mitigation Planning (DOCX)

 - HRP-106: Decision Guide for Study‐Specific COVID‐19 Risk Mitigation Planning (PDF)

-In the face of the current national pandemic and the many potential unknowns associated with this unprecedented moment, working with our research community, senior leadership at Dartmouth-Hitchcock and Dartmouth College, as well as collaborators across other academic institutions, we are sending you the following guidance for your human-subjects research.
+In the face of the current national pandemic and the many potential unknowns associated with this unprecedented moment, working with our research community, senior leadership at Dartmouth Hitchcock Medical Center (DHMC) and Clinics and Dartmouth College, as well as collaborators across other academic institutions, we are sending you the following guidance for your human-subjects research.

-The Dartmouth-Hitchcock and Dartmouth research administrations wish to assure the Dartmouth research community that the safety of research participants and study teams is paramount during the SARS-CoV-2/COVID-19 pandemic.
-Because information and processes involving the outbreak are quickly evolving, please monitor the Dartmouth-Hitchcock site, the Office of Research Operations (ORO) and Dartmouth SARS-CoV-2/COVID-19 websites and expect further notifications from Dartmouth-Hitchcock and Dartmouth administrations.
-Specific information is located in the Dartmouth-Hitchcock Policy on Conduct of Human Research Activities during SARS-CoV-2/COVID-19 Operations and also on the Dartmouth CPHS website.
+The DHMC and Clinics and Dartmouth research administrations wish to assure the Dartmouth research community that the safety of research participants and study teams is paramount during the SARS-CoV-2/COVID-19 pandemic.
+Because information and processes involving the outbreak are quickly evolving, please monitor the DHMC and Clinics site, the Office of Research Operations (ORO) and Dartmouth SARS-CoV-2/COVID-19 websites and expect further notifications from DHMC and Clinics and Dartmouth administrations.
+Specific information is located in the DHMC and Clinics Policy on Conduct of Human Research Activities during SARS-CoV-2/COVID-19 Operations and also on the Dartmouth CPHS website.
 Additional information and guidance from the Federal Drug Administration (FDA) can also be found online.

 The below guidance to the research community is grounded in the following overarching principles during this pandemic emergency:

 - We must minimize EVERY opportunity for COVID-19 transmission which necessarily means reducing face-to-face contact for our research participants and our research team members;